Skip to main content

 Area one: north-east peninsula

-A new stormwater pipe will be built around Clinton Avenue, Roby Street, Durham Street, London Street and Waipani Road.
-It will go out to sea through an existing coastal outfall near Waimanu Bay Reserve.
+It will release water out to sea through an existing coastal outfall near Waimanu Bay Reserve.

 Area two: north-west peninsula

-A new stormwater pipe network will be built along Kervil Avenue, connecting to the existing network at Glenford Lane and the existing outfall in the estuary west of Matipo Road.
+We will build a new stormwater pipe network along Kervil Avenue.
+This will connect to the existing network at Glenford Lane and the existing outfall in the estuary west of Matipo Road.

 Area three: south-west peninsula

-New stormwater pipelines will be built to serve the area between Taikata Road in the north and Yeovil Road in the south.
-Pipes will discharge via existing outfalls near River Road and Bridgens Avenue.
+We will build new stormwater pipelines to serve the area between Taikata Road in the north and Yeovil Road in the south.
+Pipes will discharge water via existing outfalls near River Road and Bridgens Avenue.

 Next steps